 Another quirky thing we did in Waitomo was to visit The Shearing Shed.
 With the amount of sheep in New Zealand you would be forgiven for imagining that this is for sheep, but no, it’s all about angora rabbits.
 We learnt about them and then saw one being shorn.
 This was a particularly fun thing for my kids, but I think anyone would enjoy it.

 As I have been researching to provide you with current information, I believe it is likely that The Shearing Shed has closed down, even though some prominent websites still mention it (like here).
 I can’t find many recent mentions of it on places like Trip Advisor which makes me suspicious.
-If you have visited Waitomo recently, I would love for you to let me know in the comments if it is still open.
+If you have visited Waitomo recently, I would love for you to let me know if it is still open.

 If you finish your activities early and are looking for more to do, take a drive to the Marokopa Falls, 30km away.
 From the carpark it’s an easy 5-10 minute walk to the waterfall, which is 35 metres tall and can be quite spectacular after rainfall.